WHAT IT IS:

 - Each year Canada and the USA compete to represent North America at the World Floorball Championships.

-- North America currently lags behind in floorball development and both the IFF and IOC are challenging Floorball Canada and USA Floorball to establish more clubs and develop players, coaches and officials.
+- North America currently lags behind in floorball development and both the IFF and IOC are challenging Floorball Canada and USA Floorball to establish more clubs and develop players, coaches and officials, particularly the youth.